 In episode 2, having left Croatia behind, this week the father and son travellers say hello to Hungary, where the lads take to the open waters of Lake Balaton for a spot of high-speed catamaran sailing with an Olympic crew (see clip below), before warming up in the RV with some world-famous Goulash.
 They also have a go at champion skipping in the pretty town of Szombathely.
 The pair finish their time in Hungary's capital Budapest, where Barney's arranged to meet a world-famous escapologist. and then Bradley agrees to be hung upside down by his ankles, 150-feet in the air, by a rope that’s on fire, while he attempts to escape from a straight jacket like the famous Hungarian escapologist Harry Houdini.
 ‘The Great Walshini’ knows no fear and makes this genuinely scary trick look remarkably easy.

 By episode 3 Bradley and Barney are in Poland.
 First on the agenda is a spot of sightseeing in Krakow, with Barney behind the wheel.
 Then, after taking his dad for a spin around the city streets, the boys don wetsuits and head to a freezing cold lake to try out water blobbing.
+Sitting on the edge of a giant inflatable in a lake as two burly blokes jump on the other end, sending you flying into the air, is a popular activity.
 Next up, they come face to face with man’s best friend as Brad gets chased by an attack dog.
-All before Barney treats his dad to an exclusive performance with the Polish National Radio Symphony Orchestra in honour of Poland’s most famous classical composer, Chopin.
+The pair also rides the biggest wooden rollercoaster in the world, an angry protection dog chases Bradley.
+Barney treats his dad to an exclusive performance with the Polish National Radio Symphony Orchestra in honour of Poland’s most famous classical composer, Chopin.

 Get the latest updates, reviews and unmissable series to watch and more!